notLukaGray/looksgoodnowwhat/src/content/chapterfour.md

 - **The peripheral players** – Who's challenging the status quo?
 These are the outliers pushing at the edges, redefining expectations, or approaching the problem from a different angle.

-- **The Empty Corners** – Where Are Needs Going Unmet?
+- **The Empty Corners** – Where are needs going unmet?
 What assumptions are competitors making that you can challenge?
 Where does the audience feel underserved, misread, or ignored?

 <div style="height: 10px;"></div>